 Carlyle teamed up with the Psycho Pirate in a quid pro quo bargain.
 Carlyle would offer the Force of July’s help to the Psycho Pirate when he took over Markovia and the Psycho Pirate would use the mental influencing powers of his Medusa Mask to help Carlyle become president of the United States.

-The Outsiders and Infinity, Inc. became entangled in the criminals’ plot and managed to foil both their plans, defeating the Force of July yet again in the process.
+The Outsiders and Infinity, Inc. became entangled in the criminals’ plot.
+They managed to foil both their plans, defeating the Force of July yet again in the process.

 One aspect of this plan was to frame the Force of July as traitors, which resulted in the Suicide Squad being sent after them.

 In the ensuing battle, Mayflower and Sparkler were killed.
 The surviving Force of July members were taken captive and eventually cleared of wrongdoing.
-They joined the Suicide Squad and other superheroic members of the US’s intelligence community in attacking Kobra’s cloaked giant satellite.
+They joined the Suicide Squad and other operatives of the US’s intelligence community in attacking Kobra’s cloaked giant satellite.